 - Chlorophyll increases the oxygenation of cells, making it easier for the body to function properly.
 Chlorophyll is strongly recommended.

 - Vitamin K is essential for proper blood clotting, and thus it is important.
 Vitamin K is best obtained from green, leafy vegetables.
 Our Green Drink recipe would be ideal, and supplements are also available at health food stores.
-Every person who does not regularly drink this, or something like it, is really missing out.

 - Avoid alcohol and refined sugars, because these have been shown to reduce the platelet count.